Crunch782/dedalus/mixing/README.md

-# Mixing Problems
+# Mixing Project

-## This Project

 This code is intended for running numerical simulations to study mixing problems.
-The problems are motivated by the work lsited below.
+The problems are motivated by the work listed below.
 The code is written to perform Direct-Adjoint Looping calculations and the objective functional is based on a Sobolev-Norm with negative index (See Mathew et al 2005).

 ## Links